wtkamphuis/Workshop-EatSleepCodeRepeat/README.md

 * Refactor the code in Visual Studio Lab2 to comply with the first three guidelines.
 * Commit and push your changes to GitHub after refactoring
 * Run the analysis in BetterCodeHub.com --> The project should now comply to 9 of the 10 guidelines.
-* Send a pull request with your version of the refactoring
+* Send a pull request to the BetterCodeHub repository with your version of the refactoring

 ## Lab 3: Use BetterCodeHub to find refactoring candidates
 Similar to Lab 2: